 IIVS utilizes a variety of TEP protocols to support raw materials screening, formulation development, and product safety assessment goals, while OECD Test Guideline 460 is used to identify ocular corrosives and severe irritants to satisfy regulatory classification and labeling requirements.

-For more information, or to request a consultation with one of our study directors, contact Lindsay Krawiec, Client Services Manager.
+For more information, or to request a consultation with one of our study directors, contact IIVS Client Services.